Karo-1.png

 Many European countries were faster than the German government in implementing the EU directive.
 Some governments also impose stricter sanctions than Germany.
 In Poland, managing directors face up to 3 years in prison for failing to comply with the legislation.
 Other countries, such as the Czech Republic, already require companies with more than 25 employees to implement a whistleblower system.

-The Whistleblowing Directive defines all persons as potential whistleblowers who are in contact with your company in the course of their work activities, i.e. not only your employees but also customers or suppliers (read more in our article “What is a whistleblower?”).
-Therefore, the company is obliged to provide easy and understandable information about the reporting possibilities and the processing of reports (for example on the company website).
+The Whistleblower Protection Act defines all persons who are in contact with your company in the course of their work as potential whistleblowers.
+This means that it applies not only to your employees, but also to customers or suppliers (you can read more about this in our article “What is a whistleblower?”).
+The company is therefore obliged to provide easy-to-understand information about the reporting options and the processing of reports (e.g. on the company website).

-In addition to the possibility to report in writing and verbally, the company must also enable a personal exchange at the whistleblower’s request.
-Of course, the company must also process the data in connection with the report in accordance with the GDPR.
+In addition to being able to report in writing and verbally, the company must also enable a personal exchange at the request of the whistleblower.
+Of course, it must also process the data in connection with the report in compliance with the GDPR.
+In companies, reports of compliance violations are usually handled by ombudspersons: An ombudsperson is assigned to resolve conflicts, to mediate independently between employees and managers, for example, and to ensure fair procedures in organizations.
+This also includes the processing of reports.

 Further requirements for companies and authorities imposed by the EU Whistleblowing Directive